 Individual Coverage HRA fast facts

-Learning about a new health insurance option can be overwhelming.
-Here’s an overview of key important information to take away about the new ICHRA plans:
+Learning about a health insurance option can be overwhelming.
+Here’s an overview of key important information to take away about ICHRA plans:

 - Employers of any size can offer ICHRAs to their employees in place of group-term coverage if it makes health insurance affordable for employees